CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

    ![](../media/Active-image42.png)

-1. Run the fallowing command the run the application locally.
+1. Run the following command the run the application locally.

     ```
     python app.py